alanverresen/bvl-api/docs/index.rst

    13:07:33 2019.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to MyPackage's documentation!
+Welcome to bvl-api's documentation!
 ========================================

-MyPackage is ...
+This is a Python package used to retrieve data about Flemish basketball competitions using the public API of Basketbal Vlaanderen.

 .. toctree::
    :maxdepth: 1
    :caption: User Guide:

-   content/user_guide/introduction
    content/user_guide/installation
    content/user_guide/getting_started